Dmitry-N-Medvedev/SDC/docs/HOW-TO.md

 The [libServer](../sources/libs/libServer) hosts implementation of the HTTP server.
 The server exposes the `/direction` endpoint.
 Its code resides in the [libServer.mjs](../sources/libs/libServer/libServer.mjs) and the [handleDirection.mjs](../sources/libs/libServer/handlers/handleDirection.mjs) files.

 You will not see the notorious (a.k.a. *the bloated*, *the slow*, *the hype*) [Express.js](https://expressjs.com/) here.
 All the heavy lifting is done by the brilliant [µWebSockets.js](https://github.com/uNetworking/uWebSockets.js).
 Take your time, go check it out.
-I urge you to especially please see the [Motivation and goals](https://github.com/uNetworking/uWebSockets/blob/master/misc/READMORE.md) of the project. **`It's just awesome`**.
+I urge you to especially see the [Motivation and goals](https://github.com/uNetworking/uWebSockets/blob/master/misc/READMORE.md) of the project. **`It's just awesome`**.

 ## HOW TO SETUP IT ALL